GraphicHealer/AutounattendGUI/README.md

 This will run through and setup the Build Environment, getting it ready.

 ## Prepare Files
-Next, create or find your `Autounattend.xml` file (I used this site to build the example: https://schneegans.de/windows/unattend-generator/), and copy it to where your `MyOrgName-Settings.json` points to (`.\\MyOrgName\\Autounattend.xml` in this example).
+Next, create or find your `Autounattend.xml` file (I used this site to build one: https://schneegans.de/windows/unattend-generator/), and copy it to where your `MyOrgName-Settings.json` points to (`.\\MyOrgName\\Autounattend.xml` in this example).

 Then, you need to copy the file at `.\Build-Files\Start-OSDCloudGUI.json` to where your `MyOrgName-Settings.json` points (`.\\MyOrgName\\Start-OSDCloudGUI.json` in this example).

 Edit the file accordingly, using this tutorial: https://www.osdcloud.com/osdcloud-automate/osdcloudgui-defaults

-You can also set a custom wallpaper path, just make sure it's a `.jpg` file.
+If you set a custom wallpaper path, just make sure it's a `.jpg` file, and copy it to where your `MyOrgName-Settings.json` points.

 ## Build
 Once the `Setup-AutounattendGUI.ps1` has been run and the build files are in place, you can now build the image!